2shady4u/godot-sqlite/README.md

 - Linux
 - Windows

-**DISCLAIMER:** There could be some stability issues until Godot 3.1 officially releases.

 # How to use?

 Re-building Godot from scratch is **NOT** required just download the build files found in the [releases](https://github.com/2shady4u/godot-sqlite/releases) tab, extract on your system and run the supplied demo-project.
 Make sure that the Godot is correctly loading the *gdsqlite.gdns*-resource and that it is available in the *res://*-environment.